 - The responsibility and interconnection between business risk due to climate change, availability of financing and investment potential were clearly drawn.

-- Many pledges of additional action, funding and legislation were made indicating potential for a further upswing in efforts to de-carbonise the economy.
+- Many pledges of additional action, funding and legislation were made indicating a potential for a further upswing in efforts to de-carbonise the economy.

 President Macron made a passionate speech to the conference delegates pointing out that the 2 years since the original Paris agreement was reached have seen little real progress made to reduce emissions of CO2.
 He said the world is “losing the battle” against climate change, “We’re not moving quick enough.
 We all need to act.”
 The figures show that the current rate of increase in emissions would lead to over a 4°C mean temperature rise by 2100, a situation so dire that insurance giant AXA described as being completely un-insurable.

 Despite the US President not being in attendance, and despite their federal government’s withdrawal, the U.S.A. was well represented by business leaders and regional politicians who have made commitments to stick by the Paris agreement.
-In addition the EU announced a new 3-pillar approach to tackling the effects of climate change and to achieve the goal of reducing CO2 emissions by 40% in all sectors of our economy by 2030, this includes action on:
+In addition, the EU announced a new 3-pillar approach to tackling the effects of climate change and to achieve the goal of reducing CO2 emissions by 40% in all sectors of our economy by 2030, this includes action on:

 - Renewable energy, including green transport